-- A. Enroll in the district; or - B. Inform the district that the student intends to enroll in the district at the start of the next school year.
+- A. Enroll in the district; or in the other District school: or - B. Inform the district that the student intends to enroll in the district or the other District school at the start of the next school year.

 The acceptance shall be null and void if the student fails to enroll within the ten (10) school day period or fails to inform the district within the ten (10) school day period of the student's intent to transfer at the start of the next school year.7